probonopd/linuxdeployqt/README.md

 Please see the section "Installing Files" on http://doc.qt.io/qt-5/qmake-advanced-usage.html.

-### For projects that use CMake or autotools instead of qmake
+### For projects that use CMake, autotools, or meson with ninja instead of qmake

 ```
   - make INSTALL_ROOT=appdir install ; find appdir/